This article discusses the Land Pavilion at Epcot in Walt Disney World. We’ll examine the pavilion’s attractions, dining, and other notable items.

 Everything here is pristine and awe-inspiring.

 For guests that are looking for a little something extra after riding Living with the Land, you might want to sign up for the Behind the Seeds Tour.
+Additionally, over the holidays the greenhouses have a special overlay.

 Behind the Seeds Tour